HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/RAD/pzn_demo_create_user_profiler_rule.md

 ![Pers Offers User Profiler results](./images/Pers_Offers_User_Profiler_results.png)

-You can now create some additional advanced rules for your personalized portlet.
+You have successfully created the user profiler rule.
+In the next topic, you will learn how to [Create additional advanced rules.](./pzn_demo_create_additional_advanced_rules.md)